 4. It Keeps Your Audience EngagedThere are about a million shiny things on the internet nowadays.
 And not just podcasts.
 Blogs, social media, videos, you name it.
 Businesses finally see the benefits of content marketing and rightfully so.
 Therefore it’s doubly important to run your podcast on an editorial calendar.
 It locks your audience in and keeps them engaged.
 For example, you can create a series that keeps the listeners hooked with new developments in every episode.
 Great examples of this are fiction or true crime podcasts that are arranged in a serial format.
 Producing a series is a good choice but simply delivering single episodes on time is just as efficient.
 You know your listeners best and what makes them happy.

 5. It’s Easier to PromoteWhere there is podcast production, there is promotion.
 Which is a whole different ball game.
 Enter the editorial calendar.
 If you’ve been a marketer for a while, you probably live and breathe your content calendar.
 Your podcast should have its own calendar or at least its own category to succeed.
-In the below sample calendar, podcasts and related social promo posts are marked in orange.
-In CoSchedule, you can schedule, drag & drop, and customize entire projects—no need to manage dozens of tasks and posts one by one.
+In the sample calendar below, podcasts and related social promo posts are marked in orange.
+In CoSchedule Calendar products, you can schedule, drag & drop, and customize entire projects—no need to manage dozens of tasks and posts one by one.
 Knowing what’s airing in the coming weeks can give you a head start in scheduling social media posts, creating your email workflow, sending push notifications, and more.
 It’s also a great opportunity to do marketing outreach in advance.